IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 3. **Verify Run**:
     - Execute the command `docker ps` in your terminal.
     - Confirm that an image named 'iotechsys/opc-ua-browser' is listed in the output.
-4. **Access the Browser**: Connect to the OPC-UA browser at [http://0.0.0.0:8080/](http://0.0.0.0:8080/) in your web browser of choice.
+4. **Access the Browser**: Connect to the OPC UA browser at [http://0.0.0.0:8080/](http://0.0.0.0:8080/) in your web browser of choice.
 We will come back to this page later.

-## XRT OPC-UA Server
+## XRT OPC UA Server

-Now we have the Browser working we can move on to setting up XRT OPC-UA Server for the OPC-UA Browser to connect to.
+Now we have the Browser working we can move on to setting up XRT OPC UA Server for the OPC UA Browser to connect to.
 This step assumes you have the XRT-Examples repository cloned from Github and are starting from the top level of it's directory.

 1. **Navigate to the Example Directory**: